linxiagong/linxiagong/README.md

 - [Email](linxiagong@gmail.com)

 ## ⚠️ Disclaimers (Special Note for Marvel Rivals)
+I’ve noticed that much of my past research on matchmaking has been mistakenly associated with Marvel Rivals.
+My name, papers, and talks have circulated widely in the game community, but many of these references are misinterpretations.
 - 🎮 **Marvel Rivals Players**: I have **zero involvement** in the development of *Marvel Rivals*, and I do not know its dev team.
   👉 Please note that I **cannot solve your game issues**.
 - 📚 **Researchers interested in game matchmaking**: Before reaching out, you may find this useful: